tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 _Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?_

-Given time constraints, unfortunately I did not complete this optional exercise prior to my project submission.
+Given time constraints, I did not complete this optional exercise prior to my project submission.